 Value: the main street of Saint-Petersburg

-Name: beginning from the Admiralty building the Prospect ends near the Saint Alexander Nevsky Lavra, where there are relics of St. Alexander Nevsky, who defeated the Swedes on the banks of the Neva River in 1240.
-Originally Prospect was called “the road to Nevsky monastery”, but later this name was reduced.
+Name Origin: the avenue runs from the Admiralty building and ends near the Saint Alexander Nevsky Lavra, where the relics of St. Alexander Nevsky are located.
+Alexander Nevsky defeated the Swedes on the banks of the Neva River in 1240.
+Originally Prospect was called “The road to the Nevsky monastery”, but later this name was shortened.

-Kazan Cathedral – the cathedral of the Russian Orthodox Church in St. Petersburg.
+Kazan Cathedral – the main Russian Orthodox Church in St. Petersburg.

-The Book House – “If you never was in the Book House, you are just smoking the sky”, Petersburg’s proverbs say.
+The Book House – “If you don’t visit the House of Books, you’re just smoking the sky” (St. Petersburg’s proverb).

-Church of the Savior on Blood – the most debonair church in the city is in the place of the killing.
+Church of the Savior on Blood – the most cheerful church in the city that is built on the place of a murder.